HuttleyLab/enuproject/classifier/README.rst

 .. ``sort_mut_dir.py`` categorise ENU and germline variant data according to their mutation directions, and save into different files.

-**Currently, we are working on variant data on chromosome 1 only, I have uploaded both germline and ENU chrom1 data onto this repo, and also included 2 example data file.
-For the code testing purpose, we can just use these data, and don't need to run the following command to download all these data again**:blush:

 Example workflow
 ================